Thích Nhất Hạnh

 Peace

-Thích Nhất Hạnh born is a Buddhist monk, teacher, author, poet, and peace activist who promotes non-violence towards humans and animals.
-Hạnh, a Princeton graduate, is fluent in 7 languages, has written over 100 books and pioneered “Engaged Buddhism” which refers to applying Buddhist insights to problems of social, political, economic, and environmental nature. was nominated for the Nobel Prize in 1967 by MLK for his peace activism in the midst of the Vietnam War although no prize was awarded that year.
-After over 30 years in exile was finally able to make his first return visit to Vietnam in 2005.
+Thích Nhất Hạnh is a Buddhist monk, teacher, author, poet, and peace activist who promotes nonviolence toward humans and animals.
+Nhất Hạnh, a Princeton graduate, is fluent in seven languages, has written over 100 books, and pioneered “Engaged Buddhism,” which refers to applying Buddhist insights to problems of social, political, economic, and environmental nature.
+In the mid-1960s, Nhất Hạnh co-founded the School of Youth for Social Services and created the Order of Interbeing.
+He was exiled from South Vietnam in 1966 after expressing opposition to the war and refusing to take sides.

 Artwork by